rundeck-plugins/rundeck-winrm-plugin/README.md

 Using Kerberos Authentication
 ====

-Kerberos authentication can be used with the OverThere 2.0.0-SNAPSHOT library.
+Kerberos authentication can be used.

 Configure these node properties, or set "framework.X" or "project.X" in your framework.properties or project.properties.